EBI-Metagenomics/pipeline-v5/README.md

 https://emg-docs.readthedocs.io/en/latest/analysis.html#overview

+### We kindly recommend to our resource https://www.ebi.ac.uk/metagenomics/ fot data processing.

-We recommend you use our pre-build docker containers.
+If you want to run pipeline locally, we recommend you use our pre-build docker containers.

+**!
+We alert you that some dockers for assembly pipeline are now in a stage of update.**
 ## Requirements to run pipeline

 - python3 [v 3.6+]